Georges034302/Advanced-Cloud-Computing-with-AWS/session06/lab_6_d_eks-microservices.md

 In this lab, you have:
 - Installed kubectl and eksctl for Kubernetes management
 - Created Amazon EKS cluster with managed node group
-- Built two microservice applications (dad-jokes and tech-jokes)
+- Built two microservice applications: Tutor (query service) and Report (data service)
 - Pushed Docker images to ECR
 - Created Kubernetes deployments with replicas
-- Exposed microservices with LoadBalancer services
+- Exposed tutor service with LoadBalancer, report service with ClusterIP
+- Demonstrated inter-service communication (Tutor → Report)
-- Tested microservice endpoints
+- Tested student report endpoints (by ID and all students)
 - Scaled deployments dynamically
 - Viewed logs and cluster resources
 - Cleaned up all resources to stop charges